 In a large frying pan, melt the butter over medium-low heat.
 Working in batches if needed, add the crab cakes and cook without moving them until golden brown on the first side, about 4 minutes.
 Turn and cook until golden brown on the second side, 3-4 minutes.
 Arrange the lettuce on plates and place the crab cakes on top.
 Drizzle with the dressing and serve.
 Serves 4.

-More starters: If you’re not crazy about seafood, we recommend crispy cheese straws (perfect for making ahead!).
+If you’re not crazy about seafood, consider making crispy cheese straws (perfect for making ahead!).
 Otherwise, a bare-bones preparation of fresh cracked crab with a chili dipping sauce makes for a hands-on meal.
 Don’t forget damp towels and a few lemon slices for easy clean-up.

 For the main course, prepare a one-pot meal that’s easy to serve and can feed a crowd.
 Jambalaya is a New Orleans classic, rich and meaty with a mix of seafood and pork.
 Here, we use a slow-cooker to bring both the chicken and rice to a wonderfully tender texture.